rlogiacco/AnalogButtons/README.md

 You can register a call-back function which gets called when a button is pressed or held down for the defined number of seconds.

-Includes a software key simple de-bouncing algorithm which can be tweaked and is based on the max sampling frequency of 50Hz (one sample every 120ms)

 Minimum hold duration (time that must elapse before a button is considered being held) and hold interval (time that must elapse between each activation of the hold function) can both be configured.

 By default max number of buttons per pin is limited to 8 to limit memory consumption, but it can be controlled defining the `ANALOGBUTTONS_MAX_SIZE` macro ***before*** including this library.